 2. Calvin Corinthian Lodge

-In the time since Terry photographed this Corinthian Lodge in Calvin, North Dakota in 2006, nearly the entire top floor of this place has collapsed.
-It’s only a matter of time before it’s gone.
+In the time since Terry photographed this Corinthian Lodge in Calvin, North Dakota in 2006, this place has collapsed.
+It’s only a matter of time before it’s gone completely.

 3. Eastedge House